HIST 102 History of Civilization Middle Ages • 5 Cr.

 After completing this class, students should be able to:

-- Assess the significance and impact of the achievements of these civilizations in global historical context.
+- Evaluate the significance and impact of the creation of new European empires in the Americas, Asia, and Africa.

 - Identify and assess the causes and consequences of the major economic, social, political, religious, and cultural developments of the middle ages to the early modern period.